mjmaenner/the_link_king/about.md

 title: About
 ---

-The Link King was created by Dr. Kevin Campbell and Camelot Consulting and materials are hosted here with permission.
+The Link King was created by Dr. Kevin Campbell and Camelot Consulting.
+Materials are hosted here with permission.
 The Link King is no longer updated and the original Link King site (the-link-king.com) is offline (though still accessable through the [Internet Archive Wayback Machine](https://web.archive.org/web/20190619181842/http://the-link-king.com/index.html).)

 Although this project is no longer maintained, we are not aware of software that matches The Link King on all these features:
   * good performance